 OFFENSE STATUTE AGGRAVATED FELONY?
-167 CRIME INVOLVING MORAL TURPITUDE?
-OTHER GROUNDS OF DEPORTABILITY OR INADMISSIBILITY?
-NOTES & REFERENCE Motor Vehicle Offenses Operating a motor vehicle after suspension MGL c.90, §23 No No Operating under influence (alcohol) MGL c.90, §24 No No May raise issue of inadmissibility for having a "mental disorder" (alcoholism).
-Will make deportable noncitizens an ICE enforcement priority.
+178 CRIME INVOLVING MORAL TURPITUDE?
+179 OTHER GROUNDS OF DEPORTABILITY OR INADMISSIBILITY?
+Notes & Reference Motor Vehicle Offenses Operating a motor vehicle after suspension MGL c.90, §23 No No Operating under influence (alcohol) MGL c.90, §24 No No May raise issue of inadmissibility for having a "mental disorder" (alcoholism).
 Likely to lead to negative discretionary determinations, including the denial of citizenship.
-Operating under influence (controlled substance) MGL c,90, §24 No No Possibly inadmissible and deportable offense as crime related to a controlled substance.8 U.S.C. §1182(a)(2)(A); 8 U.S.C. § 1227(a)(2)(B).
+Operating under influence (controlled substance) MGL c.90, §24 No No Possibly inadmissible and deportable offense as crime related to a controlled substance.
+8 U.S.C. §1182(a)(2)(A); 8 U.S.C. § 1227(a)(2)(B).
 See p.
-18, n.78 See notes for OUI (alcohol) Not deportable offense if record of conviction does not identify drug.
-There is an exception to deportability for a single conviction for
+19, n.81 See notes for OUI (alcohol) Not deportable offense if record of conviction does not identify drug.
+There is an exception to deportability for a single conviction for possessing 30 g or less of marijuana for own use.
+If relevant, make clear on record.
+See p.
+19

-167 For a general discussion of aggravated felonies, see "Immigration Consequences of Massachusetts Criminal Convictions" at p.
+For a general discussion of aggravated felonies, see "Immigration Consequences of Massachusetts Criminal Convictions" at p.
 15.

-168 For information on crimes involving moral turpitude and their consequences, see "Immigration Consequences of Massachusetts Criminal Convictions" at pp. 13, 17, and 20.
+179 For information on crimes involving moral turpitude and their consequences, see "Immigration Consequences of Massachusetts Criminal Convictions" at pp. 13, 18, and 21.

 OFFENSE STATUTE AGGRAVATED FELONY?
-167 CRIME INVOLVING MORAL TURPITUDE?
-OTHER GROUNDS OF DEPORTABILITY OR INADMISSIBILITY?
-NOTES & REFERENCE possessing 30 g or less of marijuana for own use.
-If relevant, make clear on record.
-See pp. 18, 21 OUI with serious injury MGL c.90, §24L No No May raise issue of inadmissibility for having a "mental disorder" (alcoholism).
+178 CRIME INVOLVING MORAL TURPITUDE?
+179 OTHER GROUNDS OF DEPORTABILITY OR INADMISSIBILITY?
+NOTES & REFERENCE OUI with serious injury MGL c.90, §24L No No May raise issue of inadmissibility for having a "mental disorder" (alcoholism).
 See notes for OUI (alcohol) Leaving the scene of personal injury MGL c.90, §24(2)(a1/2) No Likely Leaving the scene of property damage MGL c.
 90, § 24(2)(a) No Unlikely Negligent operation of a motor vehicle MGL c.90, §24(2)(a) No No Using a motor vehicle without authority MGL c.90, §24(h)(2)(a) Possibly, if sentence of one year or more under 8 U.S.C. §1101(a)(43)(F) (crimes of violence).
-No
+No Motor vehicle homicide (negligently) MGL c.90, §24G No No